Back to For Parents

 5. Bhai Sahib Singh — from Bidar (present-day Karnataka)

-Their diverse backgrounds carry a powerful message for children: in the Khalsa, everyone is equal regardless of where they come from or what family they were born into.
+For children, the lesson is simple and powerful: in the Khalsa, everyone is equal regardless of where they come from or what family they were born into.

-The Khalsa Identity: The Five Kakaars
+The Khalsa identity: the Five Kakaars

 When the Khalsa was established, Guru Gobind Singh Ji gave every initiated Sikh a distinct identity through the Five Kakaars (the 5Ks):